davidNicolas-cecs/davidNicolas-cecs/README.md

 </a>

 ### Thanks for Stopping By
-I'm CS Graduate @ CSULB passionate about backend and frontend development, open-source contributions, and solving complex problems through code
+I'm a CS Graduate @ CSULB passionate about backend and frontend development, open-source contributions, and solving complex problems through code

 💼 Actively seeking a full-time Software Engineering role, with a focus on backend development, web applications, and AI/ML integration.

 ## Rapidfire
 - 🔭 I’m currently working on a Personal Project: Social Box - a web application that will allow content creators to manage and view their analytics from all platforms in one space.

+- 🌃 I'm currently working at DreamlineAI, where I'm developing both backend infrastructure and user-facing features, handling both backend and frontend development."

 - 🌱 I'm currently diving into Machine Learning and AI.